ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/index.rst

 In-app Documentation
 --------------------

-You are strongly encouraged to make use of `<in-app-documentation>` for a consistent user experience.
+You are strongly encouraged to make use of :doc:`in-app-documentation` for a consistent user experience.